Anita Gagnon, RN, MPH, PhD

 anita.gagnon [at] mcgill.ca

-Anita J. Gagnon is Associate Dean, Faculty of Medicine, and Director, Ingram School of Nursing at McGill University, and a Senior Scientist at the Research Institute of the McGill University Health Centre in Montreal, Quebec, Canada.
+Anita J. Gagnon is Associate Dean, Faculty of Medicine and Health Sciences, and Director, Ingram School of Nursing at McGill University, and a Senior Scientist at the Research Institute of the McGill University Health Centre in Montreal, Quebec, Canada.
 She is a professional nurse with a Master's degree in Public Health (MPH) and a doctoral degree (PhD) in Epidemiology and Biostatistics.
-She is Principal Investigator or Co-Investigator on several grants related to the reproductive health of migrant women and has presented and published in several venues.
-She is currently leading the “Migrant-Friendly Maternity Care in Montreal” project, which examines maternity care sensitivity towards newly-migrant women in four Montreal university hospitals from women and health care providers' perspectives.
-She is also leading three inter-related systematic reviews examining reproductive health challenges and potential solutions.
+She has been Principal Investigator or Co-Investigator on several grants related to the reproductive health of migrant women and has presented and published in several venues.
+She is currently analyzing and sharing the results of the “Migrant-Friendly Maternity Care in Montreal” project, which examines maternity care sensitivity towards internationally-born women who gave birth in one of four Montreal-area university hospitals from the perspective of the women themselves and that of health care providers.
+She is also leading related systematic reviews examining reproductive health challenges and potential solutions for internationally migrant women and is involved in projects related to social accountability.

-Dr. Gagnon has also been involved in other professional activities at the national and international levels, including: Citizenship and Immigration Canada Policy Priority Leader for Family, Children and Youth, and Co-Leader of Reproductive Outcome And Migration (ROAM): An International Research Collaboration.
-Her research interests include the reproductive health of forced migrant women; maternal, child and perinatal health; health services research; public health; epidemiology; and evidence-based practice (both clinical and policy).
+Prof. Anita Gagnon, PhD, has been involved in other professional activities at the national and international levels, including: Citizenship and Immigration Canada Policy Priority Leader for Family, Children and Youth, and Co-Leader of Reproductive Outcome And Migration (ROAM): An International Research Collaboration.

 Areas of Interest